 Her work at The Children’s Partnership has been recognized for its leadership and foresight, especially in the area of children and digital media.
 She co-authored the first comprehensive report on how digital society impacts children in 1994, followed by co-authoring an award-winning, first-of-its-kind parenting resource for the information age.
 In the following years, she co-authored multiple publications about children and the digital society, led the development of the first website focused on creating content for low-income Americans, and managed multiple successful advocacy campaigns.
 Read more…

-Ruth Holton-Hodson has spent her thirty-year career as a consumer advocate in government, philanthropic, and nonprofit sectors.
-She is the Deputy Treasurer for Health and Consumer Policy for State Treasurer John Chiang, where she Chairs the CA Health Facilities Financing Authority and represents the Treasurer on the CalPERS Board.
-She is also leading the outreach and stakeholder engagement efforts for California’s new retirement program for private sector workers, CalSavers.
-Prior to that, she served for 6 years as the Deputy Controller for Health and Consumer Policy.
-She spent almost 10 years working for The California Wellness Foundation as a Special Projects Director and then Director of Public Policy focused on increasing access to health care in low-income communities and educating the philanthropic sector about public policy grantmaking.
-She was the advocate and then Executive Director for California Common Cause, where she ran two successful statewide initiative campaigns on campaign finance and ethics reforms.
+She spent almost ten years working for The California Wellness Foundation as a Special Projects Director and then Director of Public Policy where she focused on increasing access to health care in low-income communities and educating the philanthropic sector about public policy grantmaking.
+She was the advocate and then Executive Director for California Common Cause where she ran two successful statewide initiative campaigns on campaign finance and ethics reforms.
 She began her public policy career as a lobbyist for the California Children’s Lobby.
 She has a master’s in educational administration from The University of Chicago.
+Find Ruth on LinkedIn.

 Dr. Raphael Sonenshein, Executive Director, Pat Brown Institute for Public Affairs